 What is heart failure?

-Heart failure is commonly known as "poor heart pumping."
+Heart failure is commonly known as " heart dysfunction."
 It refers to a disorder of cardiac structure or function, causing insufficient cardiac output for body requirement.
-This disease requires continuous treatment and persistent care.

-To limit fluid intake can reduce your heart workload.
-Avoid the fluid overload to prevent swelling, pulmonary effusion and hospital admission.
-The amount of fluid intake should be controlled around 1,500 to 1,800 c.c. a day for heart failure patients.
-Clinically, strict fluid restriction may be needed depends on patients’ condition.
+1. Each patient would be limited the amount of fluid intake every day (about 1,500 to 1,800 c.c.).
 Daily Water Intake =Total Output of the day before (including urine, vomiting, defecation volume or drainage)+ 500 ~ 700 cc.

-1. At the beginning of the day, you should put the appropriate amount of water into bottles according to your daily needs.
-The amount of water can include your daily drinking water, beverages, and soup, other foods that contain fluid, or nasogastric tube feeding or nutritional drinks, and intravenous fluid.
+1. The amount of water can include your daily drinking water, beverages, and soup, other foods that contain fluid, or nasogastric tube feeding or nutritional drinks, and intravenous fluid.

-2. Keys to manage your fluid:Avoid processed food with additives as they can make you thirsty.
-Have low salt diet.
-Cooking with vegetable oil and you could season your food with onion and/or garlic to increase flavor.
-When you feel thirsty, you can use cotton swab or lip balm to keep your lips moist.
-Suck on sugar-free candy or chew sugar-free gum or suck on ice-cubes until it slowly melt.
+5. When you feel thirsty, you can use cotton swab or lip balm to keep your lips moist.
+Spit out the water after rinsing your mouth or chew sugar-free gum or suck on ice-cubes until it slowly melt.

-4. Weighing yourself when you first get up in the morning.
-The right way to weigh in:Weigh yourself after you urinate, wearing the same amount of clothing and write down your weight every day.
+7. Measuring body weight when you first get up in the morning.
 Bring the records to your doctor at OPD.
+The right way to weigh: weigh yourself after you urinate, wearing the same amount of clothing and write down your weight every day.
 If you gain 1 kg in1 day or more than 2 kg in 3 days and occur the shortness of breath, chronic cough and peripheral edema, please return to the hospital right away.

 References